-Tulsi is one of the most ancient herbs used in ayurveda for various diverse treatment properties.
-According to ayurveda, it promotes longevity.
+Tulsi is one of the most ancient herbs used in Ayurveda for various diverse treatment properties.
+According to Ayurveda, it promotes longevity.
 It is mentioned in an ancient Ayurvedic Text – Charaka Samhita by Charaka.
 The extracts of Tulsi are used as ayurvedic remedies for various diseases like common colds, stomach disorders, heart disease, malaria, headaches, inflammation, etc. Tulsi is also used in herbal tea.
 Tulsi due to antioxidant properties also helps in reducing cholesterol and blood glucose levels.

-Bambusa Vulgaris (Bamboo), Amalaki, Calendula Officinalis, Black Juniper, Triphala, Hibiscus, Ipomoea Carnea, etc are popular herbs used in ayurvedic treatments.
+Bambusa Vulgaris (Bamboo), Amalaki, Calendula Officinalis, Black Juniper, Triphala, Hibiscus, Ipomoea Carnea, etc are popular herbs used in Ayurvedic treatments.
 Ayurveda is also popular among people for rejuvenation therapy.
 Ayurveda rejuvenation therapy improves the overall health and well-being of prolong life.
 Milk, medicated oils, paste of appropriate herbs, etc are used in therapy.
 Ayurvedic therapy is also beneficial in weight loss.
-Many of resorts in India offer Ayurveda slimming programmes aiming to people who are looking for losing their weights.
+Many of resorts in India offer Ayurveda slimming program aiming to people who are looking for losing their weight.